Middlesex Senior Charity Cup

 Ashford won the game 4–2 on penalties after it had finished 4–4 at the end of 90 minutes.
 Town had battled back from 3–0 down against Northwood to lead 4–3 but Romaine Walker's equaliser took the game to spot kicks.

 Uxbridge won back to back editions of the cup. in 2012–13 they defeated a youthful Brentford side 5–2, after trailing 2–0 at half time.
 They retained the trophy in 2013–14 with a hard-fought 3–1 victory over Wembley at Vale Farm.

 The 2014–15 final saw Harrow Borough, who had already won the 2014-15 Middlesex Senior Cup, beat Cockfosters 3–0 in the final on Saturday 1 August to complete the 'Middlesex double'.

 The 2015–16 final saw Cockfosters, in the final for a second straight season, face Hanworth Villa.
 However Hanworth Villa would claim a 2–0 win on 2 May 2016 in the final played at Chestnut Avenue, the home of Northwood FC.

 Since then, Ashford Town (Middlesex) in 2016–17, Hanworth Villa (2017–18) and Uxbridge (2018–19 and 2021–22) have won the competition, either side of COVID-19 disruptions that saw the 2019–20 competition abandoned, and the 2020–21 competition cancelled.

 The 2022–23 final saw Broadfields United win the competition for the very first time, beating Northwood 1–0 in the final played at Honeycroft - the home of Uxbridge.

-Uxbridge regained the trophy in the 2023-24 season defeating North Greenford United 2-1 in the final at Bedfont Sports FC.
+Uxbridge regained the trophy in the 2023–24 season defeating North Greenford United 2–1 in the final at Bedfont Sports FC.

-Broadfields United won the competition for the second time (and second time in three seasons) in 2024-25, with a 1-0 victory over Southall.
+Broadfields United won the competition for the second time (and second time in three seasons) in 2024–25, with a 1–0 victory over Southall.
 The final was again held at Bedfont Sports FC.

+Uxbridge would regain the trophy again in 2026-26, by beating Holders Broadfields United 4-2 in the final held once more at Bedfont Sports FC.